 My experience is that a finished project never looks any better than the quality of the materials, tools and skills put into it.

 Until leather has been treated and polished it's extremely sensitive to cuts, scratches and stains (just like human skin).
-The blanket reduces the risk of damage.
+This is especially so when leather is damp which it needs to be when you want it to take up a particular form or you need it to receive your maker's stamp.
+The blanket greatly reduces the risk of damage.
 In fact, leather is so vulnerable to nicks and blemishes that I keep my finger-nails well trimmed and never leave anything metallic or sharp on the work surface.
 I also do any messy and risky work (dyeing/staining, stamping, punching, fat treating, wax polishing, etc) on a separate work surface.

 Stitching needs a minimal work surface and can be done seated almost anywhere around the house provided there is plenty of light.
-Outside in daylight is best.
-For a long run of saddle stitching I use a yew-wood stitching clamp made for me by a friend.
-The jaws of the clamp hold two pieces of work together leaving me two hands free to work the awl and needles.
+Outside in daylight is best for me and when I have a long run of saddle stitching to do, I use a yew-wood stitching clamp made for me by a friend.
+The jaws of the clamp hold two pieces of work together, leaving me two hands free to work the awl and needles.

 The first items I made were sometimes dreadful.
 This was because I had no idea at the time how important it was to plan ahead and think the project through.